thomasgainant/boilerplate_webapp/README.md

 You will receive a token which is to be saved on the frontend part and sent as a Bearer token, in the header of every request in which authenticating a user is needed.
 The token is by default valid for one day (see configuration).

 You can then secure your application by adding the correct decorators on the endpoint where authentication is needed, just like on the example `/user` endpoint defined in the app.controller.ts file.
 What does your endpoint do with your authenticated user is up to you to be implemented.
 If your endpoint is inside a distinct module, don't forget to add the AuthModule to the imports of your module, just like in the default AppModule.

+### User registration

+Two endpoints are offered for user registration:

+/register will create an unconfirmed user when it receives the correct data scheme, as described in the createUserDto.ts.
+It will then send a confirmation link to the user's email address.

+/confirm will be used for confirming the user registration.
+This endpoint needs a confirmation key which has been sent to the user via email when he asked for registration.

+For users asking for registration but never confirming it, there is a cleanup routine which deletes all the users who stayed unconfirmed for too long.
+This period before expiration of the unconfirmed registration is configurable inside the environment.ts file at the `registrationExpiration` property.

+Don't forget to configure your SMTP data, the registration expiration date and the frequency of the cleanup routine in the environment.ts file in order to make everything work good.

 ### Docs